sudonym-i/rainbow_animations/readme.md

 # Rainbow Animations

-This repository contains a rainbow animation illustration/animation library, and contains examples usage with the Shell Sort sorting algorithm.
+This repository contains a rainbow animation illustration/animation library.

+Example usage is provided in 'shell_sort.js', where I use the library to animate a shell sorting algorithm.

 Demo at: https://sudonym-i.github.io/rainbow_animations/